 Understanding How Conquesting Advertising Campaigns Take Place

 In ad campaigns, there are usually non-brand and brand keywords that are used.
 One would have to know the subset of unbranded keywords and competitor keywords in order to usurp the competitor’s advertising and keywords.
 Essentially, brands will bid on competitor keywords in order for their ads to show up where the competitor’s ad would usually show up.
+Programmatic display CTR benchmarks are an essential metric for assessing how well conquesting campaigns are performing.
+By analyzing CTR data, marketers may determine how effective their conquesting campaigns are at boosting traffic and engagement.

 Brand keywords are, naturally, keywords that will include your business name in some capacity, such as “Bob’s Winery” or “Jim’s Winery.”
 An unbranded keyword would be something more like “wineries in Idaho” or “wineries near me.”
 Competitor keywords are typically a mix of branded and unbranded keywords that your competitor excels in.